RICHCAAA/RICHCAAA/README.md

 - 🔭 Explore my github and learn more about me and my projects
 - 🌱 I’m currently learning about algo trading and quant trading
-- 🥅 2024 Goals: Learn about commodities trading
-- 🥅 2025 Goals: Start a Master in commodities trading